CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 ...
 ```

-- add different names to the last two `StudentInfo` tags
+- try adding different names to the last two `StudentInfo` tags
 - `{  }` allows us to embed javascript within JSX
 - `props` are always passed to components
 - `props` are immutable, what does that mean?